Yueeeeeeee/yueeeeeeee.github.io/index.md

 ## About Me

 Hello, this is Zhenrui Yue (岳真锐 in Chinese)!
-I am a 3rd year Ph.D. candidate in Cognitive Science & Language Processing at [University of Illinois Urbana-Champaign](https://illinois.edu/), advised by [Prof. Dong Wang](https://www.wangdong.org/).
-Prior to that, I graduated with B.S. and M.S. degree from [Technische Universität München](https://tum.de/).
+I am a 3rd year Ph.D. candidate in Informatics: Cognitive Science & Language Processing at [University of Illinois Urbana-Champaign](https://illinois.edu/), advised by [Prof. Dong Wang](https://www.wangdong.org/).
+Prior to that, I graduated with B.S. in Mechatronics and Information Technology and M.S. in Robotics, Cognition, Intelligence from [Technische Universität München](https://tum.de/).
 I have broad research interests in natural language processing, recommender systems, and information retrieval.
-I am particularly interested in building efficient and reliable large language models (LLMs) and large multimodal models (LMMs), with real-world applications such as conversational AI and multimodal recommendation.
+I am particularly interested in building efficient and reliable large language models (LLMs) and large multimodal models (LMMs), with real-world applications such as recommendation, question answering and fact verification.

 ## News

 - **[Feb.
 2024]** I will join Google for retrieval augmented generation research in summer 2024!
 - **[Dec.
-2023]** Just reached 200 citations on Google Scholar!
+2023]** Just reached 200 citations on Google Scholar:)
-- **[Nov.
-2023]** Passed my qualifying exam and advenced to Ph.D. candidacy at UIUC!
 - **[Oct.
 2023]** Our LRURec is accepted to WSDM '24, check out our preprint & code now!
 - **[Sep.
-2023]** One PGAI '23 workshop paper on LLM for recommendation accepted!
+2023]** One PGAI '23 workshop paper on LLM for recommendation accepted.
 - **[Aug.
-2023]** One CIKM '23 paper on poisoning uncertainty estimation accepted!
+2023]** One CIKM '23 paper on poisoning uncertainty estimation accepted.
 - **[May.
 2023]** Two ACL '23 papers accepted, stay tuned for our preprint & code!
 - **[Mar.
-2023]** I just reached the 100 citation milestone on Google Scholar!
+2023]** I just reached the 100 citation milestone on Google Scholar:)
 - **[Dec.
 2022]** I will be joining NVIDIA for LLM x RecSys research in summer 2023!
 - **[Oct.
 2022]** One EMNLP '22 full paper on domain adaptive question answering accepted!
 - **[Aug.
 2022]** I got the RecSys student travel award and SIGIR student travel grant for CIKM!
 - **[Aug.
-2022]** One COLING '22 full paper on QA and question classification accepted.
+2022]** One COLING '22 full paper on QA and question classification accepted!
 - **[Aug.
 2022]** One CIKM '22 full paper on misinformation detection accepted!
 - **[Jun.
-2022]** One RecSys '22 full paper on adversarial recommender systems accepted.
+2022]** One RecSys '22 full paper on adversarial recommender systems accepted!

 ## Selected Publications